compphoto/BoostingMonocularDepth/README.md

 Use **\--max_res** as input argument for run.py in combination with **--Final** to set a limit on the resolution of the results that our method generates.

 We provide this parameter as a trade-off between run-time and resolution.
-This way you can reduce run-time if you only need up to *specific-megapixel* depth maps.
+Using this reduces the run-time if only a result up to *specific-megapixel* is needed.

 This parameter sets a limit on the bigger dimension of the result in term of pixels (while keeping aspect ratio).
-For example if you want the results to be at most 2000 pixels in the bigger dimension use the following:
+For example, to generate results with a bigger dimension size up to 2000 pixels use the following:

 ```python
 python run.py --Final --max_res 2000 --data_dir PATH_TO_INPUT --output_dir PATH_TO_RESULT --depthNet 0